 This assessment plays a key role in the decision-making.
 In addition, baseline indicators are determined for monitoring of the investment.
 Assessment and monitoring will continue throughout the life cycle of the investment.

 Companies report to Finnfund on the development impacts annually.
-The monitoring of development results is based on indicators collectively agreed on by international development finance institutions (HIPSO), which are compatible with the IRIS indicators used in the Global Reporting Initiative.
+The monitoring of development results is based on indicators collectively agreed on by international development finance institutions (HIPSO), which are compatible with the IRIS indicators developed by the Global Impact Investing Network (GIIN).
 Some of the key results are published annually on Finnfund’s Development Results (since 2017 available also in English).

 In addition, Finnfund conducts evaluations, made both by its own and external experts, on individual investments or, for example, on particular sectors.